sigpwny/pwnybot/README.md

 1. Clone from github
 2. If you haven't already, create a discord bot and then go to OAUTH 2 > URL Generator.

-Check the 'bot' permission, and under bot you will need:
+Check the 'bot' scope, and after doing so, the list of bot-specific permissions should pop up.
+You will need:

 + Manage Roles
 + Manage Channels